California Indian History

 Purpose of this Website

-The California Indian History website makes available online primary sources authored or reported by non-Indian witnesses statewide, and oftentimes perpetrators, who documented Euro-American violence against California Indigenous Peoples from the Gold Rush period into the second half of the 19th century.
-The website also provides educational information, allowing anyone the ability to review, evaluate, and draw their own conclusions about the history experienced by California Indigenous Peoples.
+The California Indian History website makes available online, in one place, primary sources from various archival and historical collections that were authored or reported by non-Indian witnesses, and oftentimes perpetrators, who documented Euro-American violence against California Indigenous Peoples.
+The scope of the website is statewide from the Gold Rush period into the second half of the 19th century.
+The website also provides a growing body of educational resources, allowing anyone the ability to review, evaluate, and draw their own conclusions about the history experienced by California Indigenous Peoples.
 Key documents and digital images include:

 - Annotated timelines listing state and federal government documents chronologically